BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/10_5_Scripting_a_Segwit_Script.md

 The P2SH-Segwit address is a dying breed.
 It was basically a stopgap measure while Bitcoin was transitioning to Segwit that allowed a user to create a Segwit address and then have someone with a non-Segwit-enabled exchange or wallet fund that address.

-But if you ever need to use one, there's an option to create a P2SH-Segwit address using `getnewaddress`:
+If you ever need to use one, there's an option to create a P2SH-Segwit address using `getnewaddress`:
 ```
 $ bitcoin-cli getnewaddress -addresstype p2sh-segwit
 2NEzBvokxh4ME4ahdT18NuSSoYvvhS7EnMU